rstudio/keras3/docs/dev/reference/random_seed_generator.md

 local `StateGenerator` with either a deterministic or random initial state.

-Remark concerning the JAX backen: Note that the use of a local `StateGenerator` as seed argument is required for JIT compilation of RNG with the JAX backend, because the use of global state is not supported.
+Remark concerning the JAX backend: Note that the use of a local `StateGenerator` as seed argument is required for JIT compilation of RNG with the JAX backend, because the use of global state is not supported.